 The biggest danger to plants in high heat is dehydration.
 That’s why we water them.
-That’s why we also need to help keep the precious water from evaporating too quickly by mulching our garden soil.
-It’s not too late to get out there and put down a layer of mulch.
-If you’re on a tight budget, check with local municipalities, which often have free mulch available as part of their recycling program.
+That’s why we also need to help keep the precious water from evaporating too quickly by spreading mulch on our garden soil.
+It’s never too late to get out there and put down a layer of mulch.
+If you’re on a tight budget, check with local municipalities, which sometimes have free mulch available as part of their recycling program.

 Make Plans For Fall

 Gardening is a constant cycle of trial and error.
 That’s why I can say with confidence that somewhere in your garden there’s a plant that is just too exposed to the sun.
 It needs to be transplanted but now is NOT the time to do it.
 So protect it as best as you can and make a note to yourself to get out there when temperatures drop in September and move the poor thing to a more shaded spot.